 Generally, potato chips are not paleo friendly.
 The paleo diet does not advocate for eating white potatoes, however sweet potatoes are on the OK list which makes these homemade sweet potato chips paleo friendly.

 It is totally optional whether you peel your sweet potatoes or not before frying them.
 Personally, I prefer them peeled but some people enjoy chips with the peel on.

 The best way to cut the sweet potatoes is with a mandolin slicer.
 If you don’t have a mandolin slicer, you can cut the sweet potato with a sharp knife as thinly as possible.

 Do you have to soak potatoes before frying?

 It is optional to soak or rinse your sweet potatoes before frying.
-If you do though, It will help break down some of the starch so that your chips don’t stick together during frying, and as a bonus if you add salt to the water, it will help make your homemade sweet potato chips more crispy (allegedly!)…
+If you do though, it will help break down some of the starch so that your chips don’t stick together during frying.

 Are sweet potatoes a good or bad carb?